🦀 CrabGlamp Docs

 If you have the time and skills to set up your own environment — and you enjoy that work — you’ll get more compute for less money doing it yourself.
 That’s just math.

-If you want to open a browser tab and immediately have a working dev environment with AI tools, web hosting, and nothing to manage, that’s what CrabGlamp is for.
+If you want to open a browser tab and have a working dev environment with AI tools and web hosting, that’s what CrabGlamp is for.

-Try it.
 A Hermit Crab on pay-as-you-go costs $0.07/hr.
-Spin one up, use it for a few hours, and see if the convenience is worth it for you.
-Destroy it if it’s not.
+Spin one up, use it for a few hours, destroy it if it’s not for you.